schuetzgroup/sdt-python/doc/index.rst

 Overview
 --------

-- The :py:mod:`sdt.loc` package allows for localization of fluorescent features in images.
-To that end, several algorithms are provided (:py:mod:`sdt.loc.daostorm_3d`, :py:mod:`sdt.loc.cg`, :py:mod:`sdt.loc.fast_peakposition`),  which all share a similar API.
-  Additionally, :py:mod:`sdt.loc.z_fit` allows for determining the z position of features from astigmatism.
+- Handle regions of interest (ROIs) is possible by means of the :py:mod:`sdt.roi` module.
+- Overlay multiple channels and correct for chromatic aberrations using the :py:mod:`sdt.chromatic` module.
+- Deal with multi-color data (colocalization, codiffusion, …) with help of functions featured in the :py:mod:`sdt.multicolor` module.
-- The :py:mod:`sdt.motion` module contains functions for determination of motion parameters (mean square displacements, diffusion coefficients, …) from tracking experiments
+- Determine parameters related to the motion and diffusion of single molecules (mean square displacements, diffusion coefficients, …) from tracking experiments using functionality provided by the :py:mod:`sdt.motion` module.
 - Analysis of fluorescent molecule brightness can be done with help of the :py:mod:`sdt.brightness` module.
-- Methods for correction of chromatic aberrations can be found in the :py:mod:`sdt.chromatic` module.
-- Functions for dealing with multi-color data (colocalization, codiffusion, …) are featured in the :py:mod:`sdt.multicolor` module.
-- Single molecule FRET tracking and data analysis can by accomplished using the :py:mod:`sdt.fret` module.
 - The :py:mod:`sdt.io` module includes support for reading and writing data from and to files in various formats.
+- Perform changepoint detection using the :py:mod:`sdt.changepoint` module.
 - The :py:mod:`sdt.spatial` module allows for saving dealing with spatial aspects of data such as determining whether there are near neighbors, interpolating missing features in tracking data and calculating the area of a polygon.
-- Handling of regions of interest (ROIs) is possible by means of the :py:mod:`sdt.roi` module.
+- Analyze single molecule FRET data using the :py:mod:`sdt.fret` module.
-- With help of the :py:mod:`sdt.image` module it is possible to do image processing, e. g. background subtraction from images.
+- Process raw images (e.g. background subtraction) with help of the :py:mod:`sdt.image` module.
 - Using the :py:mod:`sdt.flatfield` module, flat field correction of image and localization data can be achieved.
+- The :py:mod:`sdt.loc` package allows for localization of fluorescent features in images.
+To that end, several algorithms are provided (:py:mod:`sdt.loc.daostorm_3d`, :py:mod:`sdt.loc.cg`),  which all share a similar API.
+  Additionally, :py:mod:`sdt.loc.z_fit` allows for determining the z position of features from astigmatism.
+- The :py:mod:`sdt.nbui` module contains GUIs to embed into Jupyter notebooks.
 - With help of the :py:mod:`sdt.sim` module, fluorescence microscopy images can be simulated.
-- There are helpers for plotting data in :py:mod:`sdt.plot`.
+- Plot data with methods from :py:mod:`sdt.plot`.
-- Changepoint detection may be performed using the :py:mod:`sdt.changepoint` module.

 There are also some helper modules that contain helpful functions and that the above modules are built on top of: